 of the things they had ordered including some kind of grilled spleen or kidney of a large animal.
 It was really like a fun dinner party and conversations were not confined to your table.
 Everyone interacted like in a Greek taverna where you can become friends for life with the party at the next table.
 In fact it was Thanksgiving Day which I had started the evening at the Canadian Bar on the Seine near Place St Michel where they were watching American football broadcast from the states.
 The bar was fun, the

 game a blow-out and few people were watching it.
 They were actually serving a Thanksgiving dinner but I think Bistro d' Henri was more of a meal to be thankful for even without Turkey and stuffing.
 (See Paris restaurants)

 Matt's Paris Journal Part 2

 Paris would be a great place to be a musician.
 Wait.
 Let me restate that.
 Paris would be a great place to be a good musician.
-Like anywhere there are more than enough musicians whose talent does not reach the level
+Like anywhere there are more than enough musicians whose talent does not

 of their ego and winter on the streets of Paris singing Hotel California for a few euros a day is no way to make a living, much less earn the fare home to Nebraska.
 But if you can really play an instrument well enough to jam and impress other musicians, or are the kind of whole package talent that can entertain with your songs or some authentic traditional blues and maybe even country, playing in some dive for six months or more would not only be interesting but it would add to your resume, even if you only made